kiriltaran/kiriltaran/README.md

 ### Interested in:
 - JS/TS
-- Functional programming(Haskell or any other ML language)
+- Functional programming(Haskell or any other ML language) and math
-- UX
+- Good developer experience tools and patterns
+- Fixing bad smelling code, even my own
 - Not artificial but emotional intelligence

 ### Contacts